Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Colour Scheme</summary>

    <br>
-   Client requested the site to be built from shades of grey with a bold blue for enphasising key elements.
+   Client requested the site to be built from shades of grey with a bold blue for emphasising key elements.
 This consideration was made to not pull focus or negativly impact the readability of the site due to its information nature.<br>

    - Main colours:
       - #064467 (Dark Blue)